Rafael23082/Palindrome-Checker/README.md

-This is a Palindrome checker using recursion
+This is a Palindrome checker using recursion<br>
 <img src ="s.png">